Can you name a place with a holistic destination-management arrangement?

 to tourism management and stewardship of their destinations?

-The results of our research will be publicized in a comprehensive report for free distribution so as
+As of mid-2019, we have several profiles of such places in the pipeline.
+We will publish each one on this site as it is completed and fact-checked.
+The results of our research will be publicized case by case and then collected in a comprehensive report for free distribution so as

 • to provide destination leaders and practitioners with successful models to adopt and adapt, and

 • to publicize the subsequent appeal of those destinations to appropriate segments of the traveling public.

 Our first profile in this series is now live: the Thompson Okanagan region of British Columbia.

 To see our evaluation criteria, please read the information below.
 For simplicity, we’ll refer to these organizational entities or arrangements as destination stewardship councils (DSCs):

 The criteria for a model DSC are taken from two sources: